EARLY INTERVENTION PROGRAMS & COUNSELING SERVICES

-- Students who would like to stop using alcohol and other substances and are needing support with their efforts
+• Students who would like to take a break from using alcohol and other substances and are needing support with their efforts

-Our specialized programs are evidence-based and work to ensure that alcohol and substance use does not become a barrier to a student’s academic, personal, or professional success.
-The programs also provide students with accurate and current information including harm reduction strategies that are research supported to reduce high risk alcohol and other substance use.
-By participating in the Early Intervention Programs, students will increase their knowledge regarding alcohol and/or other substances to make better informed choices.
+Our programs are evidence-based and work to ensure that alcohol and other substance use does not become a barrier to a student’s academic, personal, or professional success.
+Our programs also provide students with accurate and current information including harm reduction strategies that are research supported to reduce high risk alcohol and other substance use harms.

-To access these services, please call the Fontaine Center which is located in the Health Promotion Department at the University Health Center, 706-542-8690.
-We are located in the University Health Center’s Health Promotion Department which is on the first floor across from the Vision Clinic.
-We are here to listen and assist students in a non-judgmental environment.
+To access any of these services, please call the Fontaine Center which is located in the Health Promotion Department at the University Health Center, 706-542-8690.
+We are here to listen and assist students in a non-judgmental and safe environment.

 BASICS is short for Brief Alcohol Screening and Intervention for College Students.
 It is a collaborative, evidence-based program designed to help students make lower risk choices related to harms that may come from alcohol and other substance use.
 The program consists of two non-confrontational, non-judgmental sessions with a Health Promotion Department AOD facilitator.